ans-group/docs.ukfast.co.uk/source/network/cdn/managingcdn.md

 * The type of request must be a GET or HEAD request
 * The http response must be 200, 301 or 206 if you are setting how long content is cached by the CDN, otherwise we will respect the Cache-Control header.

+### Respect Origin Cache Control headers
+Essentially the CDN determines what should be cached based on backend Cache-Control headers.

 There are also a number of reasons why content will not cached:

 * There is a nocache cookie (Cache-Control: no-cache=Set-Cookie)